 The program must be completed within a period of 20 weeks from the date of purchase.

 Multiple choice assessments are included throughout the 2 modules and there is one exam.
-Learners are allowed two attempts at each assessment question, and need to achieve 80% correct to move on to the next module or the exam.
-At the conclusion of Module 2 there is a short exam and 100% must be achieved within two attempts, to successfully complete the course.
+Learners are allowed two attempts at each assessment question and need to achieve 80% correct for the module assessment to move on to the next module or the exam.
+At the conclusion of Module 2, there is a short exam and 100% must be achieved within two attempts, to successfully complete the course.

 The course cost is $125 (inc GST).
-Secure payment is made by credit card online through BPoint.
+Secure payment is made by credit card online through BPOINT.
 This is linked to the registration process.
-If purchasing access on behalf of multiple users, a request to pay via invoice can be made.
+If purchasing access on behalf of multiple users (three or more), a request to pay via invoice can be made.

 The following is a course outline and provides details of the topics covered.
 The program is divided into two modules, with the information provided under sub-headings.

 This module discusses immunity through vaccination and introduces The National Immunisation Program, the childhood vaccination schedule, the routinely recommended vaccines in pregnancy, vaccine preventable diseases and the vaccines administered to provide protection against these diseases.
 Topics include:

 - Basic microbiology